Jeiwan/uniswapv3-book/content/docs/milestone_3/more-on-fixed-point-numbers.md

 1. UD60.18: $421337 * 10^{14}$.
 The result is 42133700000000000000.

 The second variant makes more sense to us because it uses the decimal system, which we learned in our childhood.
-The first variant uses the binary system and it makes absolutely no sense.
+The first variant uses the binary system and it's much harder for us to read.

 But the biggest problem with different variants is that it's hard to convert between them.